How to become a neuropsychologist

 In order to undertake any neuropsychology courses, you'll need one of the following:

-Criteria for the QiCN and accredited routes involves completing a post-doctoral diploma in clinical neuropsychology and an examination of a portfolio of clinical neuropsychology cases.
+Criteria for the QiCN and accredited routes involve completing a postdoctoral diploma in clinical neuropsychology and examining a portfolio of clinical neuropsychology cases.

 Get to know the role